Foxboro state senator would gain North Attleboro, Attleboro wards under proposed redistricting

 Citizens will have until Oct.
 18 to comment on the proposed district changes at https://malegislature.gov/Redistricting/Contact.
 The maps can be seen at https://malegislature.gov/Redistricting/ProposedDistricts/House.

-Districts in the state House of Representatives currently held by state Reps.
-Adam Scanlon, D-North Attleboro, Jim Hawkins, D-Attleboro, Steve Howitt, R-Seekonk, Jay Barrows, R-Mansfield, and Shawn Dooley, R-Norfolk, appear to be essentially unchanged in the proposed redistricting.
-Dooley was the only local lawmaker on the House Redistricting Committee.
+He added, “To any residents of the additional precincts that may be added to the Bristol and Norfolk State Senate District who I would have the opportunity, the duty, and the privilege, to represent in the Massachusetts State Senate beginning in 2023 should I be re-elected to the Senate, I will continue to make my very best effort to represent you faithfully and compassionately as I have done in the past.”

+Area House districts including that of state Rep. Jay Barrows, R-Mansfield, which includes Foxboro, appear to be mostly unchanged.

-The new district boundaries have to be approved by the Legislature and signed into law by the governor.
+The new district boundaries have to be approved by the Legislature and signed into law by the governor before the 2022 state elections.

 Data from the 2020 census show Massachusetts is gradually becoming more diverse in its population.